Cinnamon Hotels & Resorts

-Cinnamon Hotels & Resorts is a major Sri Lankan luxury hotel chain brand.
-Cinnamon Hotels was recognised as the most valuable hospitality brand in Sri Lanka for 2019 with a brand equity of seven billion Sri Lankan Rupees.
-Philip Kotler, the renowned marketing author included a 10-page reference of the brand in his 2010 co-authored book, Asian Competitors: Marketing For Competitiveness In The Age Of Digital Consumers on the effective use of social media and various digital initiatives.
+Cinnamon Hotels & Resorts is a Sri Lankan luxury hotel and resorts chain which is the leisure sector of John Keells Holdings.

 History

+Development

 John Keells Hotels was launched in 1979 as Keells Hotels Limited and in 2004, was listed in Colombo Stock Exchange as John Keells Hotels PLC.
 The brand Cinnamon Hotels & Resorts launched in London in 2005 and all hotels were brought under the brand name in 2014.
 In 2019, Cinnamon Bentota Beach was refurbished and the fourth resort in the Maldives, Cinnamon Velifushi Maldives established.

 2019 Easter bombings

 On 21 April 2019, Easter Sunday, The Cinnamon Grand was targeted by the suicide bombers along with the Shangri-La Colombo and The Kingsbury hotels.
 Around 9:10 am the perpetrator went to the breakfast buffet at the Taprobane restaurant and set off the bomb in his backpack, killing twenty people.
 Four staff members at the Taprobane restaurant died in the suicide bombing and three foreign guests, (British, Dutch and American nationals) were also killed.
 BBC reported another eleven years old guest was also killed.